sthenusan/Machine-Learning-Project/README.md

         functional needs repair - Works, but needs repair non functional - The water pump does not work

 * I checked the distribution of the data and note that there are several missing values for the min  of the variables.
 This refers to the existence of  missing values that have to deal with before continuing with the models.
-I remove them now because the same values null values or dublicated values have no effect on the goal, and simplifying the data makes it easier to run our models.
+I removed some of them because the same values, and dublicated values have no effect on the goal, and simplifying the data makes it easier to run our models.
+Missing values are filled using mean values.

 * The training set contains 59400 observations and 41 columns.
 The column **status_group**  shows the label for each pump, the other 40 variables correspond to the characteristics, 10 of which are numeric and the rest are categorical.
+* 'id', 'amount_tsh', 'gps_height', 'longitude', 'latitude', 'num_private', 'region_code', 'district_code', 'population', 'construction_year' are numeric values others are categorical values.

 * The train data set is labeled as functional - 32259, non functional - 22824 and functional needs repair - 4317.
 So Given data has highly imbalanced target values.